 Archaeological finds indicate that the site was in use since at least the 13th century, and sherds of Roman and Iron Age pottery shows human presence at Copped Hall much earlier than that!
 Volunteer archaeologists can undergo a short training course to enable them to take part in the main annual dig.

 Copped Hall today

-The Hall is gradually being restored by the Trust, but only parts of the mansion and gardens are in a fit state to receive visitors.
-The Trust holds regular open days each year, in addition to offering a chance for volunteers to take part in preservation efforts.
+The Hall is gradually being restored by the Trust, with most of the cellars, ground floor, and first floor now accessible.
+The Trust holds regular open days as well as many other educational and cultural events which have to be booked in advance.
 Details of open days can be found on the Trust's website, with news on the state of archaeological and restoration efforts.

-Photo credits - Robert Lamb (temple) and Christine Matthews (mansion) - republished with gratitude under the Creative Commons license
+Photo credits - Robert Lamb (temple) and Christine Matthews (mansion) - republished with gratitude under a Creative Commons license

 Attraction Type: Historic House